ChrisMaherLab/PACT/README.md

 Download the repository with `git clone https://github.com/ChrisMaherLab/PACT.git`

 A number of tools exist for running CWL pipelines.
-In our benchmarking analysis, all pipelines were run locally using the Cromwell CWL interpreter (v54), which can be downloaded [here](https://github.com/broadinstitute/cromwell/releases).
+In our benchmarking analysis, all pipelines were run using the Cromwell CWL interpreter (v54), which can be downloaded [here](https://github.com/broadinstitute/cromwell/releases).
 For additional information about using Cromwell, we suggest their [user guide](https://www.commonwl.org/user_guide/) and their [configuration tutorials](https://cromwell.readthedocs.io/en/stable/tutorials/ConfigurationFiles/).

 As PACT is designed for use in high performance computing environments (HPCs) and HPCs can be highly customizable and variable between different institutions, a comprehensive guide on how to configure different CWL interpreters for specific HPCs is not possible here.
 We highly recommend reviewing the above documentation (or the documentation for your preferred CWL interpreter) to ensure correct integration with your HPC.